-Emmanuel Ipaa, B.A. candidate (Research Assistant)
+Emmanuel Ipaa, B.A.
+(Lab Research Assistant)

 Currently in his final semester of B.A. in Psychology at the University of Lethbridge, Emmanuel found his passion for animal behavior research after taking several courses in our Department, related to social learning, culture, and communication in non-human animals.
 Part of his interest in animal behavior stems from his love for the outdoors and in nature in general.

 He hopes this opportunity will help him pursue future animal behavior studies, including field research.